 The safety and well-being of guests and employees is a top priority for the Friedrichstadt-Palast.
-In the following, we inform of a number of safety precautions taken at our theatre.
-They are regularly adjusted in coordination with the prevention officer at the responsible police department and the safety technician.
+In the following, we inform about the safety precautions taken at our theatre.

 - Fixed bollards prevent vehicle access to the main Palast entrance.
 The steps leading up to the main entrance provide further protection against uncontrolled access.

 - Without a valid ticket, it is not possible to enter the foyer (and therefore also the theatre hall), as all entrances are manned and controlled by service staff (including during the performance and the interval).

 - Cloakroom items and/or luggage may not be taken into the theatre hall.
 Please therefore give coats and jackets as well as backpacks, suitcases and any bags larger than 45*40*20 cm in size in at the cloakroom (free of charge).